Shop-specific acts of sustainability per category:

 Stockmann has a recycling point for textile waste.
 You can bring the textile waste in a plastic bag to the collection trolley at Stockmann (2nd floor, children’s department).

-Textile waste refers to broken, faded and otherwise unusable clothing and household textiles as long as they are dry and clean.
+Textile waste refers to worn, faded and otherwise unusable clothing and household textiles as long as they are dry and clean.
 Small, dry stains do not matter.
 Jackets, trousers, skirts, shirts, sheets, towels and tablecloths can be brought in for textile waste collection in tightly sealed plastic bags.
 All textile waste is sorted, processed and reused as raw material for new textiles.
 For hygiene reasons, underwear, socks, pillows, duvets, padding, rugs, belts, bags or shoes or textiles that are damp, oily, mouldy, heavily scented or infested with bugs are not accepted.
 These can be sorted as mixed waste.

 Yeppo & Soonsoo